On this page...

 Usual dietary intake is the long-run average daily intake of a nutrient or food.
 The concept of long-term average daily intake, or "usual intake," is important because dietary recommendations are intended to be met over time and diet-health hypotheses are based on dietary intakes over the long term.
 Consequently, it is the usual intake that is often of most interest to policy makers -- when they want to know the proportion of the population at or below a certain level of intake -- or to researchers -- when they want to examine relationships between diet and health.
 However, until recently, sophisticated efforts to capture this concept have been limited at best.

 Difficulties Posed By Intra-Individual Variation

 The NCI Method

-Researchers at the National Cancer Institute (NCI) and elsewhere have developed a method to estimate usual dietary intakes of foods and nutrients using 24-hour recalls.
+Researchers at the National Cancer Institute (NCI) and elsewhere have developed a method to model particular aspects of usual dietary intakes of foods and nutrients using 24-hour recalls.
 This method can be used to:

 - estimate the distribution of usual intake for a population or subpopulation;

-- assess the effects of individual covariates on consumption; and
+- assess the effects of non-dietary covariates on usual consumption; and

 National Data on Usual Intakes

 We have applied the NCI Method for estimating distributions of usual intake to data from two recent cycles of the National Health and Nutrition Examination Survey (NHANES), a nationally representative sample, to estimate means and percentiles of the distributions of food intake and the percentage of persons meeting recommendations for a range of sex-age groups in the U.S. population.
 Click the links below to learn more about the methods for analyzing the NHANES data, results and selected findings, acknowledgements, and suggested citations.